Uber drivers union asks EU court to overrule ‘robo-firing’ by algorithm

 Evidence

-The court filing notes that in each of the four cases, the drivers were “dismissed after Uber said its systems had detected fraudulent activity,” something the drivers deny.
+The court filing notes that in each of the four cases, the drivers were “dismissed after Uber said its systems had detected fraudulent activity,” charges the drivers deny.
 Moreover, the document alleges that Uber has never provided the drivers with any evidence to support its claims.
-The ADCU affirms that it believes that Uber is actually concealing performance-related deactivations behind allegations of fraud, including situations where a driver may log themselves out of the Uber app when demand is low and surge pricing is not in place.
+The ADCU says it believes Uber is actually concealing performance-related deactivations behind the allegations of fraud, including situations in which a driver may log out of the Uber app when demand is low and surge pricing is not in place.

-This is where the two separate legal challenges overlap, as the center of both cases hinge on allegations that Uber doesn’t give its drivers access to any meaningful data, including performance metrics, that its automated systems use to make decisions.
+This is where the two separate legal challenges overlap, as both cases hinge on allegations that Uber doesn’t give its drivers access to the type of data, including performance metrics, that its automated systems use to make decisions.

-“We contend that Uber has automated the process of deactivating drivers to such an extent that it is subject to abuse and error — as is the case with the claimants — and that there has been no meaningful human intervention,” James Farrar, director of the Worker Info Exchange told VentureBeat.
+“We contend that Uber has automated the process of deactivating drivers to such an extent that it is subject to abuse and error — as is the case with the claimants — and that there has been no meaningful human intervention,” Worker Info Exchange director James Farrar told VentureBeat.
 “In essence, these are robo-sackings without proper review or right of appeal.
-As such that is a violation of the law under GDPR.”
+As such, that is a violation of the law under GDPR.”

+Uber said that it “provides requested personal data and information that individuals are entitled to,” in a statement sent to VentureBeat.
+“We will give explanations when we cannot provide certain data, such as when it doesn’t exist or disclosing it would infringe on the rights of another person under GDPR.
+As part of our regular processes, the drivers in this case were only deactivated after manual reviews by our specialist team.”

-The ADCU is also asking for other Uber drivers and couriers who have been impacted by deactivations to register and join “potential future action,” while it has launched a crowdfunding to raise £20,000 ($26,000) in the next three weeks to fund the legal action.
+The ADCU is asking other Uber drivers and couriers who have been impacted by deactivations to register and join a “potential future action.”
+It has also launched a crowdfunding campaign that seeks to raise £20,000 ($26,000) in the next three weeks to fund the legal action.

-VentureBeat has reached out to Uber for comment, and will update here if or when we hear back.

 The audio problem: Learn how new cloud-based API solutions are solving imperfect, frustrating audio in video conferences.
 Access here

-Note: This article was updated to include a comment from Uber.